Audio Version [click the globe to change language]

 Does GDPR apply to me?

-What If I’m not compliant and I don’t care?
+What If I’m not GDPR compliant and I don’t care?

 Ah.
 That’s a tricky question to answer (I can’t believe you asked me that!).

-I’ve heard plenty of people so far say things like: “I’m in the US so the EU can’t touch me,” and “I don’t give a s***”.
-I see the point, of course.
+I’ve heard plenty of people so far say things like: “I’m in the US, so the EU can’t touch me,” and “I don’t give a s***”.
+I see their point, of course.
 How is the EU going to chase millions of people (potentially) that are in breach of the GDPR regulation?

 You’d think that the EU has bigger fish to fry, right?

-The ICO (who are the UK body that deals with data privacy) issued fines to Honda UK and Flybe even before the GDPR came into effect, for a collective £83,000 (that’s over $100,000).
+The ICO (who are the body that deals with data privacy in the UK) issued fines to Honda UK and Flybe even before the GDPR came into effect, for a collective £83,000 (that’s over $100,000).